bjin23/didactic-sniffle/x_team_rules.md

 * As stated above, a physical meeting will also occur if necessary.

 ## How we will communicate difficulties with a task assigned to us
+* Small issues should be quickly communicated and resolved through email or group chat.
+More substantial difficulties that cannot be resolved online will be dealt with during the physical meeting, where group members can brainstorm solutions and possibly reassign tasks.

 ## How we will back up each other to ensure that deadlines are not missed